crysthofferattier/awesome-electronics/src/passive-components/potentiometer/README.md

 ### Fun Fact:

 Potentiometers used in some high-end audio equipment are known for providing smoother volume adjustments, offering more granular control over sound levels than typical push-button or stepped control systems.

-Would you like to dive deeper into any specific types of potentiometers, or see an example of how one might be used in a circuit?